Property Crimes Attorneys in Clearwater

 Don’t wait to call Bauer Crider Kenny & Parry to discuss your options.
 You may also contact us online.

-We have four conveniently located offices to serve Clearwater, Tampa, St. Pete, and Pinellas, Pasco, and Hillsborough Counties and the surrounding communities.
+We have three conveniently located offices to serve Clearwater, Tampa, St. Pete, and Pinellas, Pasco, and Hillsborough Counties and the surrounding communities.